 Indica strains came from India and were bred not just for industrial use, but also to produce the intoxicating hashish.
 In recent years, crossbreeding these variations in cannabis has developed strains with potent effects.
 Today, sativa and indica categories provide a rough classification of strains that have energetic or sedative effects, respectively.

 With all the confusion surrounding the legality of cannabis and hemp, consumers are left scrambling for high-quality products.
 As an end-product, hemp is legal to purchase.
 Under current federal law, it is only illegal to grow hemp in the United States.

-States have passed legislation to allow hemp farmers to grow produce hemp goods.
-Still, the clashing state and federal laws put hemp farmers in the U.S. in a tough legal position.
+States have passed legislation to allow hemp farmers to grow to produce hemp goods.
+Still, the clashing state and federal laws put farmers in the U.S. in a tough legal position.
 For this reason, most raw hemp and products are imported.

 While cannabis is still illegal under federal law, medical and recreational patients have been able to buy cannabis and hemp products freely at brick and mortar shops or online.
 Not all sources offer the same quality hemp product.

 One must do diligent research before choosing a trusted source and product.
 In its natural growing environment, hemp is effective at absorbing soil contaminants like microorganisms and heavy metals.
 When concentrated into an oil, hemp can remove CBD and also toxins.
 Independent third-party lab testing ensures you are purchasing a pure product.